Campus Security Authority Online Training Program

 500+ CSAs = $2,000/year (+1.00/person over 500)

-The Training Center contains five separate courses that each campus can use, as they choose, to come into compliance:
+The Training Center contains six separate courses that each campus can use, as they choose, to achieve and maintain compliance:

-- GENERAL CSA COURSE–1.5 hour on-line training program for all Campus Security Authorities (CSAs) who do not work for the campus law enforcement, public safety or security department.
+- GENERAL CSA COURSE—a 1 hour and 25 minute on-line training program for all Campus Security Authorities (CSAs) who do not work for the campus law enforcement, public safety or security department.

-- EXTENDED CSA COURSE–A 2.5 hour extended version of the training program is available and geared toward Campus Security Authorities who work in the campus law enforcement, public safety or security department, such as officers, supervisors and administrators.
-There is additional content and information specific to their roles as first responders on campus.
+- ADVANCED CSA COURSE FOR POLICE AND PUBLIC SAFETY–a 2 hour and 16 minute version of the training program is available and designed for Campus Security Authorities who work in the campus law enforcement, public safety, or security department, such as officers, supervisors and administrators.
+The class contains additional content and information specific to their roles as first responders on campus.

-- CSA RECERTIFICATION COURSE—a 25 minute recertification course available for all CSAs who have previously taken either the General or Extended Course.
+- CSA RECERTIFICATION COURSE—a 26 minute recertification course available for all CSAs who have previously taken either the General or Advanced Course.
 Completion of this course will document the recertification training of each CSA on an annual basis.

-- MINI CSA COURSE (for Study Abroad Advisors and Off Site Trip Leaders)—A 20 minute program specifically designed for individuals who are advisors for Study Abroad Programs and/or individuals who accompany students on off-site trips (domestic and abroad) who otherwise do not have a function a CSA on an on-going basis.
+- MINI CSA COURSE (for Study Abroad Advisors and Off Site Trip Leaders)—a 21 minute program specifically designed for individuals who are advisors for Study Abroad Programs and/or individuals who accompany students on off-site trips (domestic and abroad) who otherwise do not have a function as a CSA on an on-going basis.
 This course will provide them with a basic overview of the key responsibilities they will have in their limited time role as a CSA.

-- TITLE IX Course—a 1.5 hour program geared toward individuals on your campus who have been identified as Title IX reporters.
+- TITLE IX Course–a 31 minute program designed for individuals on your campus who have been identified as Responsible Employees, i.e. “mandatory reporters” under Title IX.